There are hundreds of different warning light symbols and signs in modern cars.

 19. EPC Light(Audi, Skoda, Seat, Volkswagen)

 What it means: This warning light means that there is a problem with your Electric Power Control system.
 You will find this light in VAG cars – Volkswagen(VW), Audi, Skoda and seat and some other models that are using VW’s EPC system.
-The Electric power control system work with several other control units, like the engine, transmission, brake control unit.
+The Electric power control system work with several different control units, like the engine, transmission, brake control unit.

 How serious is the EPC Light?
 You will often not have any symptoms with the EPC Light on, but in a lot of cases it comes together with the ABS light, and if the abs light is on, the abs functions will be shut off.
 Therefore it’s not recommended to drive with the EPC light on, drive or tow it to a car repair shop as soon as possible.